Back to Blog

 Sales rank is elevated.
 Your 48-hour sales velocity during the event pushed your organic ranking up, often significantly.
 If you stop advertising immediately after the event, you let that ranking decay without capitalizing on it.

-Shopping carts are full.
-Shoppers who discovered your product during Prime Day but did not buy are still in consideration mode.
-Your Sponsored Display retargeting audiences are packed with warm leads who recently viewed your listing.
+Reading carts are full.
+Readers who discovered your book during Prime Day but did not buy are still in consideration mode.
+Your Sponsored Display retargeting audiences are packed with warm leads who recently viewed your book’s detail page.

 Competitor spend drops.
-Many sellers pull back hard on budgets immediately after Prime Day as their teams recover.
+Many authors pull back hard on budgets immediately after Prime Day.
 CPC competition drops.
 This is an opportunity to buy efficient traffic at prices you could not get during the event.

 Retargeting Campaign Surge

 Immediately following Prime Day, increase your Sponsored Display retargeting budgets significantly.
-Target shoppers who viewed your products during the event with reminder ads.
-The Prime Day browsing frenzy creates an unusually large pool of warm leads — people who looked at your product, compared options, and did not complete the purchase.
+Target readers who viewed your books during the event with reminder ads.
+The Prime Day browsing frenzy creates an unusually large pool of warm leads — people who looked at your book, compared options, and did not complete the purchase.

-Many of these shoppers will complete their purchases in the days following the event.
+Many of these readers will complete their purchases in the days following the event, especially if the book was temporarily discounted and they are now seeing it at its normal price.
 Your retargeting campaigns are what converts them.

 Capitalize on Ranking Gains